2021 Fall SEMESTER PART-TIME INSTRUCTORS

 Dr. Shuster received her undergraduate degree in psychology from Kent State University followed by her masters in Experimental Psychology at Cleveland State University.
 She then returned to Kent State University to complete her Master’s and Doctorate in Public Health with a focus in Health Policy Management.
 Her research interests include traumatic brain injury, sleep deprivation, distracted driving, injury prevention and the public policy governing these public health issues.

 Dr. Shuster has been teaching for a number of years and is employed as an instructor in psychology, statistics, research methods and public health for several local colleges and universities.
-She also consults for the Ohio Department of Health and Ohio State Patrol as a legislative policy writer.
-In addition, Dr. Shuster serves as a subject matter expert for psychology, statistics, research methods and health curriculum development for a number of educational textbook publishers and curriculum development organizations.
+She also consults for the Ohio Department of Health and Ohio State Patrol as a legislative policy writer, statistician and epidemiologist.
+In addition, Dr. Shuster serves as a subject matter expert and ghost writer for psychology, statistics, research methods and health curriculum and test bank development for a number of educational textbook publishers and curriculum development organizations.

 Stephen Slane, Ph.D.